RoyShubham07/Dice-Game/README.md

 The inspiration for the websites have been taken from the follwing:

 Angela Yu's Dice Challange int the Udemy Complete Web Development Bootcamp Course.

 Acknowledgements:

 I'd like to express my greatest gratitude towards angelabauer for her course at udemy.
-For the website I've used the following resources:

-Fonts: GoogleFonts